Estádio Olímpico Monumental

-Estádio Olímpico Monumental ('Monumental Olympic Stadium'), also known as Estádio Olímpico de Porto Alegre ('Porto Alegre Olympic Stadium') and Estádio Olímpico ('Olympic Stadium') until 1980, is a football stadium in the city of Porto Alegre, in the Brazilian state of Rio Grande do Sul, with a maximum capacity of 45,000 people.
+Estádio Olímpico Monumental (Monumental Olympic Stadium), also known as Estádio Olímpico de Porto Alegre (Porto Alegre Olympic Stadium) and Estádio Olímpico (Olympic Stadium) until 1980, is a defunct football stadium in the city of Porto Alegre, in the Brazilian state of Rio Grande do Sul, with a capacity of 45,000 people.
 The stadium is owned by Grêmio Foot-Ball Porto Alegrense.

-Inaugurated on September 19, 1954, the stadium was the home field of the Grêmio football club before being the team moved to Arena do Grêmio in December 2012.
-Currently, the venue is not in use by the club and suffers from lack of maintenance.
+Opened on September 19, 1954, the stadium was the home field of Grêmio before the team moved to Arena do Grêmio in December 2012.
+Currently, the venue is not in use by the club and suffers from a lack of maintenance.